christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx.markdown

 ---
 layout: post
-title:  "Deep learning with Cuda 7, CuDNN 2 and Caffe for Digits 2 and Python on Ubuntu 14.04"
+title:  "Deep learning with Cuda 7, CuDNN 2 and Caffe for Digits 2 and Python on Mac OS X"
 date:   2015-07-16 23:00:51
 categories: big data
 ---